Mindfulness is now the fastest-developing area in mental health.

 Current studies suggest that in successful treatment alliances, therapists are perceived as warm, understanding, and accepting, approaching their patients with an open, collaborative attitude.
 Mindfulness can help us develop these qualities.

-The foundational skill in mindfulness meditation of concentration or focused attention can be very useful in the therapy hour, where so many factors can cause the mind to wander—for example, when the content of the session threatens us, or an outside worry distracts us, or the patient becomes disengaged, making his or her words less compelling, or we just get tired.
+The foundational skill in mindfulness meditation of concentration or focused attention can be very useful in the therapy hour, where so many factors can cause the mind to wander—for example, when the content of the session threatens us, or an outside worry distracts us, or the patient becomes disengaged, making their words less compelling, or we just get tired.
 Without mindfulness training, we may try to maintain attention by turning up the intensity or volume in order to keep things “interesting.”
 Through mindfulness practice, we instead learn how to turn up our attention, to practice presence independent of content, to bring our wholehearted attention to whatever is happening.

 Of the many factors that interfere with attention during therapy, one of the most challenging is the arousal of powerful and painful feelings.
 Most patients discuss difficult experiences of illness, loss, failure, and disappointment.
 Unless we’re very good at denial, we realize that these misfortunes could easily befall us or our loved ones.
 Or, we may find ourselves overwhelmed by the pain and sadness we experience simply because we empathize with our patients.